This article documents general best practices and configuration advice when using an ExaGrid backup storage appliance with deduplication.

 When it comes to deciding the best value for number of backup recovery points to retain, keep in mind that the daily incremental backups are, by definition, largely just data that has changed in the VM blocks, and so consume a larger amount of backup storage space since deduplication is not able to significantly reduce the size on disk.
 ExaGrid standard sizing expects the retention of backup recovery points to be 14 or less.
 To retain backups for longer than 14 recovery points, utilize Veeam Backup Copy Jobs as follows:

-• Consider using a secondary, dedicated storage unit for backup copy purposes to ensure that you maintain an isolated copy of your production data to better follow 3-2-1 rule.
+- Consider creating another ExaGrid repository, dedicated for Backup Copy Jobs to ensure that you maintain an isolated copy of your production data to better follow 3-2-1 rule.

 Using the ExaGrid Veeam Accelerated Data Mover type repository will significantly speed up Backup Copy Jobs, since the reads and write I/O to make the copy all run directly on the ExaGrid backup storage appliance, using the high-speed RAID 6 disks in the ExaGrid appliance rather than having to move all backup data back and forth across between the ExaGrid and the backup proxy across a network.